-For 2013, the Named Executive Officers (other than Mr. Barry) had the following individual or regional goals:
+For 2014, the Named Executive Officers (other than Mr. Barry) had the following individual or regional goals:

-- Ms. Loebl had thirteen qualitative individual goals: (i) leading the Company's enterprise risk management update project; (ii) ensuring no significant deficiencies or material weaknesses as part of the Company's internal controls testing; (iii) evaluating potential shared services arrangements among the Company's business segments; (iv) evaluating potential Company-wide cost management initiatives; (v) developing certain tax planning strategies; (vi) commencing the global cash management project; (vii) completing the new syndicated multicurrency credit facility with the Company's banking partners; (viii) leading the Company's "economic value added" performance analysis; (ix) coordinating the implementation of ERP system rollouts at certain subsidiary locations; (x) continuing to ensure an appropriate internal control environment; (xi) supporting the Company's diversity initiatives; (xii) updating the Company's global strategic plan along with other senior executives; and (xiii) adding an additional external analyst to report on the Company. - Mr. Benoliel had thirteen qualitative individual goals that focused on business strategy and planning, product research and development and technology processes across the organization and for certain specific business segments, including metalworking, die casting, tube and pipe, and the can business.
-Additional goals included successfully launching certain internal and external marketing programs, as well as managing certain Board matters in his additional role of Corporate Secretary.
+- Ms. Loebl had fourteen qualitative individual goals: (i) leading the Company's corporate governance upgrade (including preparing for internal control revisions stemming from the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") update, evaluating key controls, updating the Company's Financial Policy Manual and updating IT and cash management policies); (ii) completing certain business process improvement projects; (iii) enhancing Finance/IT associate engagement; (iv) ensuring no significant deficiencies, material weaknesses or recurring issues as part of the Company's internal controls testing; (v) updating the Company's business intelligence systems, including developing a vision for management reporting and data governance; (vi) developing a strategic plan for IT, including performing a cyber-security assessment; (vii) developing a business transformation project for a region of the Company; (viii) refreshing the Company's global enterprise resource planning system; (ix) completing a multi-source feedback program; (x) completing a global cash management project to enhance cash management controls and financial flexibility; (xi) completing the Company's "economic value added" performance analysis for certain businesses; (xii) completing at least one acquisition under the proper circumstances; (xiii) working with other senior officers on dashboards and implementation of the Company's enterprise risk management program; and (xiv) working with internal audit on certain audit processes and communication projects. - Mr. Benoliel had twenty qualitative individual goals that focused on business strategy and strategic planning for both global and regional businesses, product research and development and technology processes across the organization and for certain specific business segments, specifically including metalworking, die casting, tube and pipe and the can business.
+Additional goals included successfully developing and launching certain internal and external marketing programs, improving our business segment approach to marketing, as well as managing certain Board matters in his additional role of Corporate Secretary.